The 11 Best Road Bikes Under $5000 for Men & Women

 There are 3 main manufacturers of groupsets – Shimano, Campagnolo, and SRAM.
 Shimano dominates the market.

-Road bikes under $5000 are usually equipped with Shimano 105 Di2, Ultegra (Di2), or SRAM Rival eTap AXS groupsets.
+Road bikes under $5000 usually have Shimano 105 Di2, Ultegra (Di2), or SRAM Rival eTap AXS groupsets.
+For more details, see my Shimano vs. SRAM road bike groupset comparison.

 Bikes with Campagnolo groupsets are almost non-existent in this price range.

-Check out the following table that shows groupset ranges from various manufacturers and how they compare to each other.
+Check out the following table showing groupset ranges from various manufacturers and how they compare.

 ¹Shimano 105 Di2 and Rival eTap AXS are electronic groupsets.